roshiajin-kunai/sakkamade.github.io/_posts/2021-02-02-autodoll-extra-2.md

 Reviewing the action log, I couldn't find a record of creating a child other than Shii.

 "Three years ago.
-Or I should say, it could have been faster if you introduced yourself, Yugg-chan."
+Or I should say, it would be faster if you introduce yourself, Yugg-chan."
 "Um-huh.
 I'm Yggdrasil.
 Well, this form is for communication, my real body is that huge, strong, and wise tree that you know."